Construction Site Security Guide: You Only Need One Vendor

 5. Surveillance and Monitoring

-☐ Place cameras at entrances, laydown areas, and blind spots
+☐ Place cameras at all entry and exit points, laydown areas, material storage zones, and known blind spots

-☐ Align video retention with legal and insurance needs
+☐ Align video retention periods with your insurance carrier's requirements (commonly 30–90 days)

 6. Physical Security Measures